PratimaGurav/global-warning/Readme.md

 -   ### User stories

-    -   #### First Time Visitor Goals
+    -   #### First Time Visitor
-        1. The main purpose of the site is to create awareness amongst every individual regarding Global Warming.
+        1. To create awareness amongst every individual regarding Global Warming.
+        2. Easy navigation throughout the site to find and read the content.

+    -   #### Returning Visitor
+        1. Easy access to the information about the causes, effects and solutions.
+        2. To instantly know the navigation.

+    -   #### Frequent User
+        1. To sign up to the Weekly Newsletter so that you receive any major updates to the website.
+        2. To check to see if there are any new blog/information posts available.